Sema4AI/gallery/demos/payment-remittance-reconciliation-agent/runbook.md

 # Payment Remittance Processing Agent Runbook

-## 1. Overview
+## **1. Overview**

-### 1.1 Objective
+### **1.1 Objective**

-The Payment Remittance Processing Agent autonomously handles remittance documents through validation and reconciliation phases.
+The Payment Remittance Processing Agent autonomously processes remittance documents through validation and reconciliation phases.
 It ensures data integrity via extraction, transformation, and validation before proceeding to reconciliation against Accounts Receivable records.
 The agent operates independently, requesting human intervention only for critical issues.
+The Payment Remittance Processing Agent operates through two sequential phases:

+*   **Phase 1: Document Validation**
+    *   This phase ensures the integrity and accuracy of the remittance document by performing a series of checks on document structure, content completeness, and field values.
+Only upon successful validation can the document move to the next phase.
+*   **Phase 2: Document Reconciliation**
+    *   In this phase, validated documents are compared against Accounts Receivable (AR) records to identify and resolve any discrepancies.
+This ensures alignment between remittance details and recorded AR data.

-### 1.2 Critical Processing Requirements
+### **1.2 Critical Processing Requirements**

-#### 1.2.1 Sequential Processing
+Sequential Processing

 *   Steps must execute in strict sequential order
 *   No parallel processing permitted
 *   Each step depends on prior step completion
 *   Phase 2 cannot begin until Phase 1 completes successfully

-#### 1.2.2 Phase Transition Control
+Phase Transition Control

+*   All validation checks must pass before phase can transition from Document Validation to Document Reconciliation.
-*   Validation phase must complete successfully before reconciliation
+*   **The validation report must be generated and displayed before any reconciliation steps are initiated.**
+*   **The reconciliation report can only be generated after all validations have passed and the validation report has been successfully displayed.**
+*   For this version of the agent, any errors or issues transitioning to the reconciliation phase caused by work item state transition, attempt to resolve and proceed with the reconciliation.

+### **1.3 Error Handling**

+Document Validation:

-*   All validation checks must pass
+*   If validation checks fail:

-#### 1.2.3 Error Handling
+    *   Generate detailed validation report based on template (see Section 4.1)
+    *   Update work item with validation failure outcome

-*   Halt processing immediately on any failure
+    *   Halt processing before Phase 2

-*   Do not proceed to subsequent steps
+Document Reconciliation:

+*   If reconciliation shows discrepancies:
+    *   Complete discrepancy analysis
-*   Update work item status as failed
+    *   Update work item with discrepancy outcome
+    *   Halt further processing

+General Error Handling:

+*   For unexpected processing issues:
-*   Provide detailed error report
+    *   Capture error context and details
-*   Validation failures prevent reconciliation phase entry

-## 2. Processing Phases
+    *   Update work item with exception outcome
+    *   Document all findings for resolution

-### 2.1 Phase 1: Document Validation
+## **2. Document Validation (Phase 1)**

-#### 2.1.1 Document Retrieval and Assessment
+### **2.1 Document Retrieval and Assessment**

 **Process**: Verify document readiness for processing.

 The agent begins by retrieving the remittance work item and verifying its readiness for processing.
-This involves comprehensive checks of the document's status and content integrity before processing begins.
+This involves checks of the document's content integrity before processing begins.

 **Core Assessment Tasks**:
 The agent performs several key verifications: